-Back then, KTVA's studios were still located on the ground floor of the McKinley building, (now the McKinley Tower Apartments) located at 337 E. 4th Avenue in down town Anchorage.
+Back then, KTVA's studios were still located on the first floor of the McKinley building, (now the McKinley Tower Apartments) located at 337 E. 4th Avenue in downtown Anchorage.
 And because the 1964 Alaska earthquake had damaged the building, the only tenants remaining were KTVA channel 11, KNIK-FM and the occasional homeless person that would wander in off 4th avenue.

-Hosts Josef Princiotta and Merrill Mael were amazing.
+Hosts Josef Princiotta and Merrill Mael were remarkable.

 Josef Princiotta is and was a very accomplished artist and sculpture.
-Among his many accomplishments, Josef worked as an artist/animator on the short-lived NBC network television series "Turn On" produced by George Schlatter as a follow-up to his highly popular "Laugh in" show.
-Josef also created sculpture around Anchorage and did the 7 life size sculptures included in the side-walk marque, outside Caesar’s Palace in Las Vegas.
+Among his many accomplishments, Josef worked as an artist/animator on the short-lived NBC network television series “Turn On” produced by George Schlatter as a follow-up to his highly popular “Laugh in” show.
+Josef also created sculptures around Anchorage and did the 7 life-size sculptures included in the sidewalk marque, outside Caesar’s Palace in Las Vegas.

-Their commercials were shot on black and white Polaroid film and during the show they shot around mirrors and through tubes to create unexpected images during their broadcast.
+Their commercials were shot on black and white Polaroid film and during the show they took live camera shots around mirrors and through tubes to create unexpected images during their broadcast.

-Hosts Josef Princiotta and Merrill Mael were not confined by the rules of television of that time.
-Some of their set-ups were amazing.
+Hosts Josef Princiotta and Merrill Mael were not confined by the rules of television at that time.
+Some of their set-ups were remarkable.

-Josef created a diorama using large sheet of black paper with dozens of pin holes in it and a plastic Gemini capsule model hung by a thread.
-The B&W studio camera gave the audience a live on location look.
-They used the sound that NASA had provided from a radio link with the capsule.
+To follow reports of the launch of a space capsule, Josef created a diorama using a large sheet of black paper with dozens of pinholes in it and a plastic Gemini capsule model hung by a thread.
+The black and white studio camera image gave the audience a “live on location look”.
+They also used the sound that NASA had provided from a radio link with the capsule.

 Breakfast in Bedlam also used puppets that Josef created – A wolf, a frog, a gold miner, 3 birds and a moose.

-Besides creating puppets for Breakfast in Bedlam, Josef Princiotta also created the Mother Moose hand puppet and the Mother Moose costume for Larry and Carol Beck that would premiere on Anchorage TV screens on KTVA channel 11 some time after Breakfast in Bedlam.
+In addition to creating puppets for Breakfast in Bedlam, Josef Princiotta also created the Mother Moose hand puppet.
+He also created the full body Mother Moose costume for Larry and Carol Beck that would premiere on Anchorage TV screens on KTVA channel 11 some time after Breakfast in Bedlam.

 Always an artist, Josef also provided art lessons for the Breakfast in Bedlam audience.
 Using Herb Shaindlin as his model, Josef sculpted a bust of Herb in stages, during several shows.

-Other show features included Merrill Mael interviewing Anchorage movers and shakers and celebrities traveling to Anchorage.
+Other show features included Merrill Mael interviewing Anchorage movers, shakers, and celebrities traveling to Anchorage.
 Merrill gave stability and humor in a style that played well against Josef.

-When KTVA finally moved out of it's 64' earthquake damaged studios and into their Spenard studios, Breakfast in Bedlam made the move too.
+When KTVA finally moved out of its 1964 earthquake damaged studios and into their Spenard studios, Breakfast in Bedlam made the move too.

-Using 16mm film in a Bolex Camera and a Nagra tape recorder, Josef traveled to Russia in the summer of 1966, to film Man-On-The-Street interviews for the planned 1967 Alaska Purchase 100th.
+Using 16mm film, a Bolex Camera and a Nagra tape recorder, Josef traveled to Russia in the summer of 1966, to film “Man-On-The-Street” interviews for the planned 1967 Alaska Purchase 100th.
 Anniversary.

 Also in 1966, I had gone to work at KTVA and was now a camera operator for Breakfast in Bedlam.
 And because Merrill Mael showed up every day to do the show in a white shirt and tie, I began wearing a white shirt and tie behind the camera.
 My style of work clothes soon became expected of all the television studio crew members.

-Josef and Merrill had offices across the street from the Westward hotel in down town Anchorage.
-And when the Beatles made their famous stop over in Anchorage, Josef went across the street to the hotel and interviewed the Beatles.
+Josef and Merrill had offices across the street from the Westward Hotel in downtown Anchorage.
+And when the Beatles made their famous stop-over in Anchorage, on June 27, 1966, Josef went across the street to the hotel and interviewed the Beatles.
 As a parting gift, the fab four gave Josef an autographed Beatles album.

-The next morning, Josef and Merrill auctioned off the autographed Beatles album on Breakfast in Bedlam.
+The next morning, Josef and Merrill auctioned off their autographed Beatles album on Breakfast in Bedlam.

-Roger Latham and I went on to co-host "The Varsity Show" teen dance program on KTVA channel 11.
+Roger Latham and I went on to co-host “The Varsity Show”, Anchorage's teen TV dance program on KTVA channel 11.

 But nothing could ever touch the creative magic of Breakfast in Bedlam.